Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/ttimeline.md

  abrah(a)m(ā), Abram; eitherway, the wraparound a(ce) #negation #schwa_negation
-  all prakrits lead to (secret∘)sanskrit we want your yogic powers v we'll turn over every leaf, and every stone, to destroy your magic before it destroys us; barking up the wrong tree, as we speak our minds into the sands of s(hyams')space, and ttime; while observationally³ pen-testing our propaganda by pulling your strings like a puppet #social_engineering #easterners
+  all prakrits lead to (secret∘)sanskrit we want your yogic powers v we'll turn over every leaf, and every stone, to destroy your magic before it destroys us; barking up the wrong tree, as we speak our minds into the sands of s(hyams')space, and ttime; while observationally³ pen-testing our propaganda by pulling your strings like a puppet #social_engineering #easterners hey lets go warship these westerners for their photographic propaganda that we superposition as evidence of their karma we're nicking; we cam't lose!!! :D

 oh, i can't select 1s indentation;.. now it shows 1s indentation; autoselection